Willed Body Program

 An ever-increasing number of people make arrangements to leave their bodies for anatomical study, thereby providing a most unique and caring gift.
 Such people have rendered a significant service after death to their fellow men and women.

-Each year nearly 500 men and women begin their medical careers at Michigan State University's two medical schools - the College of Human Medicine and the College of Osteopathic Medicine.
+Each year hundreds of men and women begin their medical careers at Michigan State University's two medical schools: the College of Human Medicine and the College of Osteopathic Medicine.
 The curriculum of each college requires anatomical study of the human body.
 Without the generous gift of donors to the Division of Human Anatomy's Willed Body Program, the study of anatomy would not be possible.

-Act 368 of the Public Acts of Michigan 1978, Article 10, Part 101, authorizes an individual to will his or her body after death to any medical institution.
+Act 368 of the Public Acts of Michigan 1978, Article 10, Part 101, authorizes an individual to will his or her body after death to a medical institution.
 Excerpts from this act are printed on the donor form.
-The three universities in Michigan that have medical schools are Michigan State University, University of Michigan, and Wayne State University.
-All are designated to receive bodies, and donations may be made to any of these schools.
+The Michigan state legislature amended the 1978 Act in 2008 to include the Revised Uniform Anatomical Gift Law.

 This pamphlet describes the procedure for willing one's body to Michigan State University for medical education and answers commonly asked questions about donation.
 It also describes our commitment to the dignity and respect of donors.